Calibration Results Check and Analysis

 -

 In the right Scene viewer panel, visually check coincidence degree between the point cloud of the real robot and the robot model.
+If the point cloud of the robot roughly coincides with the robot model, the calibration is successful.

 |